You may be using a Web browser that does not support standards for accessibility and user interaction.

 Although Dartmouth students may occasionally elect a two-course or four-course load while in Hanover, all students on off-campus programs are to take three courses.
 The Non-Recording Option is not offered for any off-campus courses.
 Students are expected to be at their program for its full duration.

-Application forms for the 2012-2013 academic year are available online at www.dartmouth.edu/~ocp.
+Application forms for the 2014-2015 academic year will be available online at www.dartmouth.edu/~ocp by mid-September.
 All forms must be completed by the appropriate application deadline.
 It is the student's responsibility to find out the deadlines for application.
 Faculty directors will decide whether late applications will be considered.
 Students wishing to complete the language requirement by going on an LSA must plan to do so by the end of their seventh term in residence.

 During the fall term, general meetings are held at which all sponsoring departments present information about their programs.
 For further information, contact the Off-Campus Programs Office.